toyokumo/kintone-client/README.md

 ### Make `Auth` object

 `Auth` object is used in order to make `Connection` object.

-This step is not necessary in case that you run JavaScript(ClojureScript) on kintone as customise script for kintone app or portal.
+This step is not necessary in case that you run JavaScript(ClojureScript) on kintone as customize script for kintone app or portal.

 ```clojure
 (require '[kintone.authentication :as auth])